felipescb/Flerovium/README.md

 # Flerovium

-Flerovium is a very simple database-less blog engine.
+Flerovium is a very simple database-less blog engine wich relys on a GOD Object for everything control.
+I like simple things, and for me, this anti-pattern is simple.

 ## Installation